Stewart Reuben: Chess career

-Reuben is a FIDE Candidate Master.
+Reuben was a FIDE Candidate Master.
 During the 1993 World Chess Championship Match between Kasparov and Short, he provided some of the live commentary for the audience at the Savoy theatre.

 Author

-Reuben has written several books on chess including Chess Openings: Your Choice! and The Chess Organiser's Handbook.
-He is also the author of several books on poker, including How Good is your Pot-Limit Omaha, How Good is your Pot Limit Hold'Em?, Poker 24/7: 35 years as a Poker Pro, and Starting Out in Poker.
+Reuben wrote several books on chess including Chess Openings: Your Choice! and The Chess Organiser's Handbook.
+He was also the author of several books on poker, including How Good is your Pot-Limit Omaha, How Good is your Pot Limit Hold'Em?, Poker 24/7: 35 years as a Poker Pro, and Starting Out in Poker.
 Reuben also co-authored Pot-Limit and No-limit Poker with Bob Ciaffone, which Mason Malmuth called "the best information ever put out on these games".
 His teaching book Play Like a Pro was translated into French as Jouez comme les pros in 2007, and then recommended by the French travel guide publisher Petit Futé for French visitors to Las Vegas.